informatica752/Informatica7522/rdf.md

 The content that follows presents the **RDF triples** produced to complete the missing elements identified earlier.

+## 1. RDF Triple for description
+Using a zero-shot prompting technique, we asked ChatGPT to create a RDF Triple:

 ## 3. RDF Triples for Geographical Coordinates

 📍 We prompted ChatGPT to generate an RDF triple for the latitude using a **few-shot prompting approach**, providing a reference example to define the expected structure and format.